jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Electric Eel.md

 RacialMods: +8 Escape Artist
 Languages:
 SQ:
+SpecialAbilities:
+  Electricity (Ex): >
-SpecialAbilities: Electricity (Ex) An electric eel can produce a powerful jolt of electricity from its tail, delivering the jolt with a successful touch attack.
+    An electric eel can produce a powerful jolt of electricity from its tail, delivering the jolt with a successful touch attack.
 On a critical hit, the creature struck must make a DC 15 Fortitude save or be stunned for 1d4 rounds.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: